mlrun/katacoda-scenarios/00-mlrun-tutorial/sdk.md

 `python -c 'import examples; examples.run_hyper()'`{{execute}}

 > Hyper-param runs also generate an interactive parallel coordinates plot, check it out

-**MLRun Auto-Logging & MLOps Automation**

-In the training code we can spot the line with `apply_mlrun(model=model, ...)`, this single line adds a complete set of (framework specific) MLOps automation tasks such as:
-* Auto logging and versioning of parameters, results, artifacts, models, etc.
-* Workload auto-scaling + GPU optimizations (when running over containers)
-* Glueless pipeline and CI/CD integration
-* External reporting and profiling (e.g. to Tensorboard)
-* Control model format conversions and optimizations, and more..

 You can notice that our run output include the following auto generated results/artifacts: